Olivier222/Market-predictor/README.md

 Another transformer model could be used to encode/embed stock price data.

 Use this to simulate the stock market for the AI training -> https://github.com/dchrostowski/investopedia_simulator_api

+Website that appears to have a successful implementation -> https://iknowfirst.com/